 The Boom of the lift does not swivel.
 The patient's weight must be centered over the base legs at all times.
 Do not attempt to lift patient with the mast/boom assembly swiveled to either side.
 Always keep patient facing the attendant operating the lifter.

-Looking to buy?
-See our Hoyer Lift Supply Catalog
+Looking to Buy a Patient Lift?
+See our Hoyer - Patient Lift Catalog

 - To raise the patient the base of the Hoyer Lifter must be spread to it's widest possible position to maximize stability.